audreysuit/BAE305-SP25-Lab3/README.md

 When the motor was in the "fast" setting, the current going through it was 158.7 mA.
 Comparitively, the LED circuit used 11.53 mA when the LED was in the "bright" setting.
 The switch would not be able to support the motor directly and the transistor switch would be required to ensure enough current would be supplied to run the motor.

 # Conclusion

+This lab focused on applying bipolar junction transistors (BJTs) as switches to control current in LED and motor circuits.
+By constructing and analyzing multiple transistor-driven circuits, we gained hands-on experience with semiconductor switching applications and examined the behavior of transistors in different operating regions.
+Using a Fluke digital multimeter, we recorded voltage and current values at various test points and compared them to theoretical expectations.

+Our results showed that transistor switching effectively regulates current, allowing controlled operation of an LED and motor.
+The measured gain values provided insight into the transistor’s transition from the active region to saturation, demonstrating its efficiency in switching applications.
+However, slight discrepancies between measured and expected values were observed, likely due to component tolerances, measurement variations, and non-ideal transistor behavior.

+By the end of the lab, we developed a deeper understanding of transistor operation, circuit analysis, and the importance of precise measurements in electrical engineering applications.